liborty/random/README.md

 ## Recent Releases (Latest First)

+**Version 1.0.0** No substantive changes for a while, upgrading to Version 1.0.0.

 **Version 0.3.4** Improved documentation.
 Publicly exported `set_seeds(n)`.
 It is now available at crate level as: `use ran::{set_seeds, ....};`

 **Version 0.3.3** Some reorganisation.
 Added module `generators.rs` which now contains all generating code.
 Added `get` functions to `impls.rs` for easy extraction of the inner values of all supported types from `Rnum, Rv, Rvv`.